 Redditor Asks If She's An A**hole For Putting A Raincoat On Her Cat

-As most of the world knows, a lot of domesticated cats don't particularly love the water.
-Some of them would even go to great lengths just to avoid one bath.
+As most of the world knows, many domesticated cats don't particularly love water.
+Some of them would even go to great lengths to avoid a bath.

-That said, they won't be able to avoid water their entire life so many cat owners try different methods to help their cats face their fear.
-Some people would slowly keep introducing water to their cats until they're kind of desensitized while others would make their cats wear stuff like boots or even raincoats so they won't get wet in the rain or such.
+That said, they won't be able to avoid water their entire lives, so many cat owners try different methods to help their cats face their fears.
+Some people slowly introduce water to their cats until they're somewhat desensitized, while others make their cats wear items like boots or even raincoats to keep them dry in the rain.

-Of course, there's a proper way to do these things but they're perfectly normal and would actually help cat owners care for their cats a lot better.
-However, Redditor rainjacat's sister doesn't think so, especially about putting clothes on cats.
+Of course, there's a proper way to do these things, but they are perfectly normal and can actually help cat owners care for their pets much better.
+However, Redditor rainjacat's sister doesn't think so, especially when it comes to putting clothes on cats.

-See OP puts a raincoat on her cat every time it rains and even though the cat isn't trying to remove it or show any adverse reactions to it, OP's sister thinks she's being cruel to the kitty.
-She thinks OP is an a**hole for doing this and now, OP is wondering if she's right after all.
+See, OP puts a raincoat on her cat every time it rains, and even though the cat isn't trying to remove it or showing any adverse reactions, OP's sister believes she's being cruel to the kitty.
+She thinks OP is an a**hole for doing this, and now OP is wondering if she's right after all.

-Here's the whole story so you could get a clearer picture of the situation.
+Here's the whole story so you can get a clearer picture of the situation.

 OP asks: